ANCA VLAD

 In 1980, due to the results obtained over the years and the graduation examination, she received an assignment in Bucharest, at a company in the wood industry.
 The professional experience she gained during the seven years she worked in furniture export – a field in which she advanced to the position of coordinator of the wood products and furniture export activity at national level – was to help Anca Vlad in the next steps of her later life as an entrepreneur.
 Tracking “efficiency indicators” and designing the detailed export plan for the more than 40 furniture factories in the country were valuable exercises.

-“In my spare time and holidays I still work as a translator at international conferences and then as an event organizer for the Chamber of Commerce and Industry of Romania.
-That’s how I met people from many international pharmaceutical companies, chemistry being my specialty as a translator.”
+“In my spare time and during holidays, I continued to work as a translator at international conferences, and later as an event organizer for the Chamber of Commerce and Industry of Romania.
+That’s how I met people from many international pharmaceutical companies, as chemistry was my area of expertise as a translator.”

 With the publication of Decree 54, the first normative act allowing, after the Revolution, the establishment of a private company, Anca Vlad decides to leave the state sector.
 First, she set up a marketing office, which was dedicated to providing consultancy services.
 The first customer would come after six months.
 “It happened to be a representative of a foreign company I worked for.
 After some time, when I felt that there was a definite need in the market, I decided to set up a trading company to distribute both human and veterinary pharmaceuticals and cosmetics.”